Information for international students for Winter 2021

 A. Students and education agents have been contacted by email.

 Q. I don’t think online delivery is for me.
-Can I defer my program from September 2020 to a future date?
+Can I defer my program to a future date?

 A. Yes.
 Fanshawe will work with you to determine the most suitable approach in this challenging situation.
 If you wish to defer, please contact your agent or email email@example.com.